 By Allegra Borghese

 I appreciate the change in seasons.
 As the temperature and colors shift, I am forced to change up my routine, feel things differently, and assess my choices.
-Mid September is a world away from mid July.
+Mid-September is a world away from mid-July.
 I observe the subtleties in how I am thinking and seeing; I am different.
-My hair can no longer lazily air dry.
+My hair can no longer lazily air dries.
 My tan disappears without a trace.
 Foods carry another salt now.
 One wardrobe is exchanged for another.
 And most noticeably, the raging free child of summer finds herself in a sober melancholy.
 I don’t remember feeling this shift so profoundly before.

 Regardless, I am aware that I am not the same person I was who came to Santa Fe last year.
 It is like the difference between a bud and a flower: there is something that remains unchanging – the genetic makeup – but the growth of the plant irreversibly brings something new.
 There is no going back, which is a good thing, but in the meantime I must adapt to the differences I now face.
 Forgive my period of transition: I love you Santa Fe, and after bringing these thoughts to light, your sun already feels brighter.